DelazJ/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 performed, so only features falling within the current map canvas extent will be visible.

+click on the map view and you should be able to interact with  it:
 While the focus is over the map view:

 * it can be panned, shifting the display to another region of the map: